followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/scrolling/preloadEnabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether the widget should load pages adjacent to the current page.
-Applies only if **scrolling**.[mode]({basewidgetpath}/Configuration/scrolling/#mode) is *"virtual"*.
+Specifies whether the widget should load adjacent pages.
+Applies only if **scrolling**.[mode]({basewidgetpath}/Configuration/scrolling/#mode) is *"virtual"* or *"infinite"*.
 <!--/shortDescription-->

 <!--fullDescription-->
-In virtual scrolling mode, a page is loaded when it gets into the viewport.
-If you set this option to **true**, adjacent pages will be loaded as well.
-Note that although this setting makes scrolling smoother, it may cause lags on devices with low performance.
+In virtual and infinite scrolling modes, pages are loaded on demand.
+If you set this option to **true**, the adjacent pages are loaded in advance for smoother scrolling.
+This option can reduce the performance on older devices.
 <!--/fullDescription-->